sosana261/portfolio-page/README.md

 This is my first portfolio page using HTML and CSS. include :
-MY photo, My name, A short description about me , Ny skills , My email.
+MY photo, My name, A short description about me , my skills , My email.